Introduction

 Inventory Management

 Customers record the details of the products or services sold through invoices.
 This information is helpful in stock management, where organizations can access the level of stocks and market demand and then plan the acquisition of stocks.
-When integrated with inventory systems, invoices help plan and control business processes effectively.
+Invoices help plan and control business processes effectively when integrated with inventory systems.

 Customer Relationship Management